top of page

 Revise and resubmit, Journal of Financial Economics.

-Conferences and Seminars: WFA Meeting 2022, AFA 2023 Annual Meeting, MFA Meeting 2023, ITAM Finance Conference 2023, EFA 2023, Federal Reserve Board, Texas A&M University, University of Florida.
+Conferences and Seminars: WFA Meeting 2022, AFA 2023 Annual Meeting, MFA Meeting 2023, ITAM Finance Conference 2023, EFA 2023, Federal Reserve Board, Texas A&M University, University of Florida, Columbia University SIPA Workshop.

 Abstract: Fluctuations in investor demand significantly affect firms' valuation and access to capital.
 To quantify their real effects, we develop a dynamic investment model, incorporating both the demand and supply sides of capital.
 Strong investor demand relaxes financial constraints and facilitates equity issuance and investment, while weak demand encourages opportunistic share repurchases, crowding out investment.
 We estimate the model using indirect inference, matching the endogenous relationship between investor demand and firm policies.
 Our estimation reveals that demand fluctuations are an important driver of firm-level investment and economy-wide capital misallocation, accounting for 23.8% of dispersion in MPK and 22.3% of productivity losses.